syed-002/Linear-Regression/README.md

 # Linear-Regression-Assignment

 ##Machine learning
--Creating a linear regression model using the training data and testing it.
+- Creating a linear regression model using the training data and testing it.
 And plotting biass-variance tradeoff.

 #Key Concepts
--Overfitting
+- Overfitting
--Underfitting
+- Underfitting
--Bias-Variance tradeoff
+- Bias-Variance tradeoff